In This Issue:

 - Does the company’s compliance programme improve and evolve over time to adapt to new initiatives or changes to the regulatory landscape?
 Are resources deployed and prioritised based on the organisation’s current risk profile?
 How and how often does the company measure its culture of compliance?

 - Are concerns of misconduct investigated promptly and thoroughly to identify any root causes, system vulnerabilities and accountability lapses?

 - Are known issues remediated effectively and promptly?
 Are managers held accountable for noncompliance within their spheres of influence?

-Now is the time to update any program effectiveness assessment frameworks healthcare providers use with new ideas and lines of inquiry suggested by the DOJ guidance.
-The program evaluation process is still very much a subjective one; what is right for one program is not necessarily right for your program.
-If only one thing is to be gleaned from the new guidance, it is that the DOJ expects proactive, methodical and evolving compliance efforts from your organization.
-Your program should be improving over time and with purpose.
+Now is the time to update any programme effectiveness assessment frameworks healthcare providers use with new ideas and lines of inquiry suggested by the DOJ guidance.
+The programme evaluation process is still very much a subjective one; what is right for one programme is not necessarily right for your programme.
+If only one thing is to be gleaned from the new guidance, it is that the DOJ expects proactive, methodical and evolving compliance efforts from your organisation.
+Your programme should be improving over time and with purpose.